There are 310,000 people living in unincorporated communities in the San Joaquin Valley, 65% are people of color and 64% are low income.

 2. Create a Clean Water Network consisting of residents, community organizers, advocates and attorneys to share information, tools, and resources.

-3. Convene an annual Clean Water Forum in Tulare consisting of workshops, roundtables and general sessions to empower and train local advocates.
+3. Convene an annual Clean Water Forum consisting of workshops, roundtables and general sessions to empower and train local advocates.

 4. Create a “how to” Clean Water Toolkit for community advocates.